 Big '76 RL-325 discharging load at the landfill

-Later model R220 from 1982, still has rounded lines on tailgate.
-The back ends of all Pak-Mor rear loaders were squared off during the 1980's
+Later model R218 from 1982, still has rounded lines on tailgate.
+The back ends of all models were squared off during the 1980s

 100 Series Load-Liner

-Beginning in 1976, the original Pak-Mor rotary-blade RL-15 series rear loaders were discontinued, and replaced by the Load-Liner 100 series.
-This new model was essentially a scaled down version of the larger Load-Liners, and become the entry-level, light duty rear loader of the product line.
+The RL-100 Load-Liner was introduced in 1969, and by the mid-1970s had replaced the original rotary-blade RL-15 series.
+This new model was essentially a scaled-down version of the larger Load-Liners, and become the entry-level, light duty rear loader of the product line.
 The smallest model was initially a 14 yarder, but the 100 series has at times been offered with any size Pak-Mor rear loader body, right up to the big 30 yard box.

 The 100/200/300 series continues to this day, though gradually they became known as simply the "R" series instead of "RL".
-During the 1980's, different combinations of letters would often follow the "R" to denote model variations, such as "RHC200" for a high-compaction version of the 200 series.
+During the 1980s, different combinations of letters would often follow the "R" to denote model variations, such as "RHC200" for a high-compaction version of the 200 series.
+A narrower and shorter bodied RNC100 series was developed for use in alleys and other confined areas.